 When the validity period of this UCA's key is about to expire, a new key pair can be generated to apply to this RCA for the issuance of a new certificate.
 After completion, this UCA must immediately notify the RA and issue subscriber certificates with new private key.
 CRLs will continue to be issued until the end of the lifetime of the old key.
+Refer to Section 3.3.1 for the applicable operational guidelines.

 When there are doubts about the security of this UCA's old key, this UCA must apply to the RCA for revocation of the old certificate before generating a new key pair and issuing a new certificate.
 After key changeover, the subscriber certificates and CRLs will be issued with the new private key and immediately notify the subscribers and the RA that subscriber certificates and CRLs previously issued with the old private key of this UCA are invalid, subscribers must generate a new key pair to apply to this UCA for a new issuance of certificate.
+The certificate revocation process follows the provisions of Section 4.9.